 In theory, you only need the GoDaddy website builder to have a functional website.
-However, in practice, you will have to use at least a dozen products across all three areas to learn how to make a website that is barely passable.
+However, in practice, you will have to use at least a dozen products across all three areas to learn how to make a barely passable website.
 In addition, you’ll likely have to use external tools to overcome GoDaddy’s limitations or even hire web design experts to help you out.
 It just so happens GoDaddy offers bespoke website design.
-That will surely come in handy if you happen to get frustrated by the GoDaddy website builder’s limitations.
+That will surely come in handy if you get frustrated by the GoDaddy website builder’s limitations.

 A website that looks clean on the surface is typically messy behind the scenes.
-The more advanced technology it uses, the more effort it takes to make and maintain it, which is a 24/7 type of ordeal.
-GoDaddy Website Builder’s selling point is that it provides access to advanced technologies while taking care of the messiness for you.
+The more advanced technology it uses, the more effort it takes to make and maintain it, which is a 24/7 ordeal.
+GoDaddy Website Builder’s selling point is that it provides access to advanced technologies while taking care of your messiness.
 The goal is to help you focus on website design.

 Marketing is making your product or service the most popular in the niche.
 Most customers go for whatever everyone else is already using, regardless of quality.
 Without marketing, your website can have the best quality globally and still wane in the dark.
 GoDaddy offers plenty of resources on creating a website that attracts traffic and generates a positive buzz, no matter the niche.

 How to create a website with GoDaddy?

 The entire process of making a website comes down to two steps:

 - choose one of five offered niches or type in your own

 Within 30 seconds, the website is ready to be published, but you can hammer away at each page until it is slightly more to your liking.
 However, there is a catch — finding the GoDaddy website builder is anything but intuitive.